suhvishalp/cg-java-1224/readme.md

         - Interfaces
         -------------------
             - similar to class
+            - interface in java is a reference type
             - it is considered as a blueprint for a class that defines a contract or set of rules for a class
             - an interface define set of requirements a class has to implement
             - interface specifies what a class must do

-            - interface contains only public abstract methods and public final variables **IMP: Java8 introduced concept of concrete 'default' and 'static' methods in interfaces
+            - interface contains only public abstract methods and public final variables (constants) **IMP: Java8 introduced concept of
+                    - concrete 'default' and 'static' methods in interfaces
+                    - functional interfaces

             - a class can implement an interface using 'implements' keyword and must override all the abstract methods
             - **IMP: a class can implement several interfaces at a time